wangvei/pydefect/docs_rst/tutorial.md

 ### 9. Generation of defect_entry.json

-We often want to calculate complex defects, peculiar defects such as DX centers, defects with different initial structures, and in such cases, need to construct `POSCAR`s by hand.
+We often want to calculate complex defects, peculiar defects such as DX centers, defects with different initial structures, constructed by hand.
-Additionally, some researchers already finished the defect calculations, but want to use `pydefect` for the post-processing.
+Or, researchers already finished the defect calculations, but want to use `pydefect` for the post-processing.
-For these purposes, `pydefect` can generate `defect_entry.json` by parsing the `POSCAR` and `INCAR` files for the defect.
+For these purposes, `pydefect` generate `defect_entry.json` by parsing the `POSCAR` and `INCAR` files for the defects.

 When `defect_entry.json` is generated, the directory name is parsed.
 If one wants to calculate the same defect but with different atomic structure, we can use the `annotation`.
 The directory name is parsed as follows.
 ```
  AA_BB_CC_2_XX_YY_ZZ/ -> name='AA_BB_CC', charge=2, annotation='XX_YY_ZZ'